 Types of patent applications in India

 - Ordinary application: This kind of application is administered out when there aren’t any application or reference to some other application under process within the Indian Patent office.
-The priority date and filing date are the equivalent for conventional application.
+The priority date and filing date are the equivalents for conventional applications.

-- Conventional application: If an innovator has just filed a patent in other nation and now wants to do likewise, at that point this comes under conventional application.
+- Conventional application: If an innovator has just filed a patent in another nation and now wants to do likewise, at that point this comes under the conventional application.
 It is compulsory to file the appliance for Indian patent within a year (12 months) of first filing it.

 - PCT International application: PCT International application allows you to file the patent application in different nations and you can file it in up to 142 countries.
 It could take between 30-31 months from the universal filing date to enter and guarantee safety in each country.